 The barista gets to know all these people -- they’re regulars! -- and then when they finish their shift in afternoon, the coffee-shop employees spend their cash in those same bars and restaurants.
 “The barista is the [neighborhood] watchtower guard.
 They see everything,” he says.
 Trust the all seeing eye of the barista!

-It’s tempting to just dive right into a hot cup of coffee the second you get it, but instead you should be more like N.E.R.D. featuring Rihanna and wait a minute.
+It’s tempting to just dive right into a hot cup of coffee the second you get it, but you should really wait a minute.

 “Diving into a cup of coffee while it’s too hot to taste and burning your tongue or whatever is not conducive to a positive tasting experience,” he says.
 “There’s more in-depth physiological reasons like how our tongues access taste and what does or does not get shut off when [you consume something] above a certain temperature.”